 "BSHS-Sponsored Conferences: Science and Technology in the European Periphery," Viewpoint: The Newsletter of the British Society for the History of Science 93 (October 2010)

-Presentation: "'Of Thy Neighbor': Investigating Who and What's Next Door in Cases of Hauntings," Exploring the Extraordinary 6, Gettysburg, Pennsylvania (forthcoming March 2014)
+Presentation: "'Of Thy Neighbor': Investigating Who and What's Next Door in Cases of Hauntings," Exploring the Extraordinary 6, Gettysburg, Pennsylvania (March 2014)

 Presentation: "Psychical and Psychological: Approaches to Mental Health Issues in Post-War Investigations of Paranormal Claims," UCL Centre for the History of Psychological Disciplines, University College London, England (September 2012)